Marine Corps Flag

 The United States Marine Corps flag features a red background with an eagle positioned in the center, perched on top of a globe.
 The eagle carries a banner in his beak that reads, "Semper Fidelis," which is the Marine Corps Motto and translates in Latin to, "Always Faithful."
 This latin phrase is also the title of the Corps March, which was created byJohn Philip Sousa.
 The globe is tied with a rope, which is attached to an anchor.
 Beneath the globe is a white banner, outlined in gold with red text that reads, "United States Marine Corps."

-The eagle, globe, and anchor are the official emblem of the U.S. Marine corps and are referred to as EGA.
+The eagle, globe, and anchor emblem, whereby an Eagle stands atop a globe with a rope and anchor is the official emblem of the U.S. Marine Corps.
 The eagle imagery is representative of the United States of America, the globe represents the Western hemisphere, and the Marine Corps willingness to serve anywhere in the world, and the anchor represents the tradition of the marines and their work and service in the Department of the Navy.

 The red and gold colors of the flag were established as the official colors of the marines in 1925 and the United States Marine Corps Flag was officially adopted on January 18th, 1939.
 The flag is primarily used for ceremonial purposes and in parades, however, is also frequently displayed by veterans of the Marine Corps who are looking to show their pride.

 In 1775, Samuel Nicholas formed two units of marine forces called the Continental Marines of the American Revolutionary War who were able to fight on both sea and land.
 After the Revolutionary War, the Continental Marines where disbanded, however, in 1798, the US Marine Corps was created by congress to provide the necessary defense for the country.